magiciiboy/fft_noise_remover/README.md

 # FFT Noise Remover

-Noise Remover for time-serie data with FFT
+Noise Remover for time-serie data with FFT with implemetations in R and Python:

+# Status

+- R (Ready)
+- Python (In progress)